Newton T. Bass House: History and design

 The contractor, Bennington & Smith, blasted space in the boulders for the footings to be poured.
 After this, the Halsey Machine & Mfg.
 Co. erected the 35-tonne steel frame in five days.
 The house was built on a 10' by 10' grid, and was three bays wide and 14 bays long (30' by 140'), with a column-free plate.
 In the lower level, an open garage that was four bays long and two bays deep sat at the front right corner.
 At the back right was a maid's room with a bathroom and private patio.
 The remainder of the lower floor, which extended half the length of the upper floor, was occupied by mechanical space and storage.
 In the upper floor, the home was divided in two 70' halves by a large fireplace.
 The left half of the house included the living and dining rooms.
 At the far left, an outcropping of boulders were left and protruded through the floor.
-A 20' table was build out from the boulders.
+A 20' table was built out from the boulders.
 In the middle of the left half, an indoor-outdoor pool straddled the living room.

 Bass had intended to use the house as his family home, but never occupied it.
 During daytime house a caretaker stayed in the house and allowed the public to enter and tour the home.

 In August 1961, House Beautiful published in a feature on showers a photograph of the bathroom.
 The house was used as a filming location in the Perry Mason episode "The Case of the Roving River," which aired on December 30, 1961.

 In the early hours of Monday, January 9, 1967, a fire broke out in the house.
 By the time the fire was discovered at 4 am, it was too late for the town's volunteer firemen to save it.
 On January 21, Michael Lawrence Smith, 24, and his brother Keith David Smith, 17, were arrested on suspicion of arson.
 In February, Keith testified against his older brother and explained that they had broken into the house to steal a rifle scope from the home's gun cabinet.
 During the break in, he explained, they had left burning candles on a side cabinet, which started the fire.